CircuitSetup/Flux-Capacitor_backup/README.md

 |:--:|
 | *The default IR remote control* |

-This remote is sold as part of a kit for Arduino and is reasonably priced.
+This remote is also sold as part of a kit for Arduino and is reasonably priced.

 Alternatively, you can have your FC learn the codes of another IR remote control.
 Most remotes with a carrier signal of 38kHz (which most IR remotes use) will work.
 However, some remote controls, expecially ones for TVs, send keys repeatedly and/or send different codes alternately.
 If you had the FC learn a remote and the keys are not (always) recognized afterwards, that remote is of that type and cannot be used.